tesselode/ripple/readme.md

 - `fadeDuration` (`number`) (optional) - the length of time to use to fade the sound to silence before stopping it

 ### Tag
 A tag represents a category of sounds.
 You can apply it to sounds to control the volume and effect settings of multiple sounds at once.
+Inherits from [Taggable](#taggable).

 #### Functions